shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-11-20-stock_prediction.md

 ### **Gala Groceries**

+More information about the client:

-**Gala Groceries** is a technology-led grocery store chain based in the USA.
+- **Gala Groceries** is a technology-led grocery store chain based in the USA.
 They rely heavily on new technologies, such as IoT to give them a competitive edge over other grocery stores.

-They pride themselves on providing the best quality, fresh produce from locally sourced suppliers.
+- They pride themselves on providing the best quality, fresh produce from locally sourced suppliers.
 However, this comes with many challenges to consistently deliver on this objective year-round.

 **Gala Groceries** approached Cognizant to **help them with a supply chain issue**. **Groceries are highly perishable items**. **If you overstock, you are wasting money on excessive storage and waste**, but if you **understock, then you risk losing customers**.
 They want to know how to better stock the items that they sell.